lilianschuster/glacier_overshoot_irreversibility_trough_water/analysis_notebooks/schuster_el_al_phd_paper_2_overshoot_glaciers/README.md

     - creates suppl. fig. with global prcp. evolution
     - also creates suppl. figure with individual RGI regions for suppl. informations:
         - 2_rgi_reg_volume_changes_overshoot{a}_{bc}_portrait_4cols.pdf (+ variants...)
-        - --> probably I lost here the script to plot the 2_rgi_reg_runoff_51yr_avg_changes_overshoot plots ... (probably lost it on Feb 11...)
 - `2x_volume_timeseries_clustering_map_rgi_region_new.ipynb`
     - creates Fig. 3
     - also creates potential suppl. figure with clustering from volume estimates (FIg.3) but showing the runoff evolution instead of volume evolution
     - also does some additional analysis (some of it is old)

-    - also creates fig. 4 part a (but somehow this is an old version

 ## runoff ESM notebooks
 - `3x_check_runoff_glacierized_area_overshoot.ipynb`
     - checks the issue of glacierized area temporal changes --> just important to mention in discussion somewhere..

-- `3_runoff_timeseries_basins.ipynb`
-    - creates fig. 4
+- `3_basin_stats.ipynb`
+    - does some basin statistic analysis mentioned in the manuscript
-    - creates suppl. figures of basin analysis
+    - creates suppl. figures of basin analysis (and annual and melt water runoff)
     - also creates suppl. plot with prcp seasonality
+    - creates files to later create Fig. 4 (but Fig. 4 is created in other notebook)

+ - `3_fig4.ipynb`
+     - creates Fig. 4

+- `4_runoff_RGIregions.ipynb`
+    - creates suppl. figure with regional glacier runoff ... and precipitation

 ## additional analysis that is maybe more for the discussion...
 - `4_steady_state_glacier_tipping_points`